heporap/enchant_iris/README.md

 - height: Number:
 - touchEnabled: Boolean: To work 'touchstart', 'touchmove', 'touchend' Events. default: false.

+## EVENT Type

+- "irisend": The EventListener for when iris opend or closed.

 ```javascript
 // export 'dab' to use "new Iris()".
 // also you can use "use enchant()" and "new enchant.dab.Iris()"